MrRandomGenerator/bitcoin-price-checker/README.md

-# fresh project

-### Usage

-Start the project:
+# Simple Bitcoin Price Checker built with Fresh Framework

+This project uses a public api endpoint from Coindesk.
+You can run the project by using the following command:

 ```
 deno task start
 ```

-This will watch the project directory and restart as necessary.